 Tackling identity fraud

 Government, businesses and the public are most effective when they tackle identity fraud together.
-This is part of the government's strategy to deal with this problem.
+This is part of the Government of the Netherlands' strategy to deal with this problem.

 Tackling identity fraud is about prevention

 The focus is on prevention, because prevention is better than cure.
 The impact of identity fraud on victims is not only financial, but also emotional.
 If people or organisations fall victim to identity fraud, they need to be able to repair the damage as soon as possible.

 The Government’s strategy to tackle identity fraud has 5 main parts:

 Protection against identity fraudGovernment, businesses and the public must exercise care when dealing with personal details.
 Governments and businesses must use up-to-date technology to protect their systems, and alert one another to fraudsters.
 These are 3 ways of getting protection against identity fraud.
 In the future, personal data should be made useless to fraudsters.
 New identification technology and techniques are making this possible.

 Reliable identity checksThe Government wants to offer as many services as possible online.
 This can only happen if public authorities, like the Belastingdienst (Tax and Customs Administration) or municipal institutions, can carefully check people's identities.
 These checks protect people from having their identity stolen.
 The government is constantly improving such checks.

 Early detection of identity fraudTo limit the impact of identity fraud, early detection is vital.
 To do this, different parties must work together.
 This includes the Belastingdienst, the police and the Koninklijke Marechaussee (Royal Netherlands Military Constabulary).
 Together, they alert each other to new groups of fraudsters or new fraudulent tactics being used by criminals.